-For lists of resources (including URLs!) and more up-to-date information, use this book: George Wash.
-Int’l Law Review, Guide to International Legal Research (2015).
-The introduction provides an overview of sources of international law, including the traditional sources like conventions and customs, while introducing the influence of municipal courts and soft law.
+Another useful resource is Guide to International Legal Research (2020).
+This book provides an overview of sources of international law, including the traditional sources like conventions and customs, while introducing the influence of municipal courts and soft law.
 Chapters are arranged by geographic region – like South Asia and the Middle East – and by subject – like intellectual property and maritime law.
-Avaialble: Lexis Advance; KZ1234 .G85 (2015) (reference).

 Abbreviations and acronyms are abundant.
 For help deciphering (when you don’t find it on Google):

 All original content copyright 2022 Loyola University New Orleans College of Law Library.
 This guide may be used for educational purposes, as long as proper credit is given.
 This guide may not be sold.
 Requests to republish or adapt a guide should be directed to the Library Director.
 Proper credit includes the statement: Written by, or adapted from, Loyola University New Orleans Law Library.